Both smaller and large associations have their respective obstacles to overcome when it comes to managing money, whether...

 Senate Bill 392 was actually sponsored by the California Association of Realtors, and continues to push towards electronic communication within HOAs.
 Starting in 2023, owners may choose whether they wish to receive individual notifications from the HOA by postal and/or electronic mail.
 If they do not choose, the default method of communication will still be postal mail.

-The remainder of the bill will become effective sometime in 2022.
-A new 4045(a)(5) is created, permitting HOAs to make general notices on the HOA’s web site.
-New subparts are added to Civil Code Section 5230, barring the HOA or its management from selling member information to a third party without member consent (some management companies have been doing this under their contracts, without full disclosure to the membership).
+A new 4045(a)(5) was created, permitting HOAs to make general notices on the HOA’s website.
+New subparts were added to Civil Code Section 5230, barring the HOA or its management from selling member information to a third party without member consent.
+(Some management companies have been doing this without full disclosure to the membership.)
+Read more here.

 California Assembly Bill 3182 – Rental Restrictions in HOAs